 Turn if off energy check

 To reduce the amount of energy being wasted it would be useful to carry out an energy check.
-You simply need to walk around your place of work at the end of the day and see what's been left on and what's been turned off.
-Changing people's behaviour is about positive reinforcement, praising people who do the right thing.
-You could even leave a little note or a small token gift for people who've turned off.
+Walk around your place of work at the end of the day and see what's been left on and what's been turned off.
+Changing people's behaviour is about positive reinforcement and praising people who do the right thing.
+You could even leave a note or a small token gift for people who've turned off.

 Carry out checks as often as you like.
-It's always worth doing this if your place or work is going to be closed for a little while.
+It's always worth doing this if your place of work is going to be closed.
 Keep a chart so you can record improvements.
-People love to be told they're doing a good job.